KEO-cls-eedi/specification/doc/clseedi.md

-`mgcp`                   | Monitoring of Grid Connection Point - measurement data maps to this use case `mpc`                    | Monitoring of Power Consumption - measurement data maps to this use case `podf`                   | Power Demand Forecast - demands active data maps to this use case
+`mgcp`                   | Monitoring of Grid Connection Point - measurement data maps to this use case `mpc`                    | Monitoring of Power Consumption - measurement data maps to this use case `podf`                   | Power Demand Forecast - demands active data maps to this use case `poen`                   | Power Envelope - envelope data in limits and fallbacks map to this use case

 If other values than the ones defined in this table are encountered, the array entry SHALL be ignored
 <span id="REQ-47"><a href="#REQ-47">[REQ-47]</a></span>.